 The Axis selectors (here X Axis and Y Axis) give the quantities to be plotted.
 If you click the little down arrow at the right of each selector you get a list of all the numeric columns in the chosen table, from which you can select one.
 If you click the little left and right arrows to the right of the selector it will cycle through all the columns in the table.
 However, if you prefer you can type in an expression to use here.
-This may be more convenient if there's a very long list of columns (another way to deal with this is to hide most of the columns using the Column Window).
-However, what you type in doesn't have to be a column name, it can be an algebraic expression based on columns in the table, or even a constant.
+This may be more convenient if there's a very long list of columns.
+However, what you type in doesn't have to be a column name, it can be an algebraic expression based on columns in the table.
 In the example, the X axis is a straight column name, and the Y axis is an expression.
 The expression language syntax is explained in Section 6.